 Even if a honey bee nest is just starting out, it is best to assume there is honey in the nest.
-Honey bees are programmed to make honey and it doesn't take them long to set up shop.
-Within a couple weeks to a month or two there can be enough honey to cause damage if not removed.
+Honey bees are programmed to make honey.
+During a strong nectar flow, they can make enough honey in just a couple weeks to cause damge to your home if not rmeoved.
 A honey bee colony that is a year or more old is likely to have substantial honey stores.
 Imagine a five gallon bucket of honey being poured into the ceiling of your home and what kind of mess that could make.
 Quite often, by the time the bees are noticed, they have already been there for several weeks if not longer.
 It is not worth the risk.
-It is best to make sure that the honey, comb, and bees are removed.
+It is best to make sure that the honey, comb, and bees are all removed.

-Note: A healthy living honey bee colony is unlikely to damage your home.
-It is when the bees die and leave the honey unprotected that honey damage can start.
-As long as you avoid the above two mistakes you are on your way to successfully taking care of the bee problem and should never have problems with honey bees in your house again!
+As long as you avoid the above two mistakes you are on your way to successfully taking care of the bee problem and keeping bees permanently out of your house!

 Here are some examples of failed bee removals that Southeast Bee Removal was hired to fix.